Cluny Castle

 Cluny Castle was originally built c.1604 as a Z-plan castle replacing either a house or small peel tower.
 Sited in the parish of Cluny, it is south of Monymusk and north of Sauchen in Aberdeenshire, north-east Scotland.
-Owned by three separate branches of Gordon families over the centuries, it was used to shelter Jacobite rebels in the mid-18th century.
+Owned by the Gordon baronets of Cluny and three separate branches of the family over the centuries, it was used to shelter Jacobite rebels in the mid-18th century.
 Extensive additions were made in 1820 to the design of architect John Smith when it was in the ownership of Colonel John Gordon.
-Two wings of the castle and the adjoining private chapel were destroyed by fire in 1926, but the damage was restored.
+The private chapel, once completed in 1870, was described by the British press as "one of the first and most beautiful oratories in the kingdom".
+Two wings of the castle and the adjoining private chapel were destroyed by fire in 1926, but the damage was mostly restored.

 It is a Category A listed building and has been used as a film setting.
-The grounds are included on the Inventory of Gardens and Designed Landscapes in Scotland.
+The grounds are included on the Inventory of Gardens and Designed Landscapes in Scotland and are described as 'Outstanding' in their Artistic and Historical Interest by Historic Scotland.